-Vine development and crop ripening was about 2 weeks later than in 2018, due to the very cool temperatures in May.
-A large volume of grapes was still hanging on the vines when the relatively early killing frost occurred in the second week of October.
+Vine development and crop ripening in 2019 was about 2 weeks later than in 2018, due to the very cool temperatures in May.
+Industry-wide, a large volume of grapes was still hanging on the vines when the relatively early killing frost occurred in the second week of October.
 Approximately 15-20 % of the grape crop was harvested after the frost.
 A small percentage of the crop did not get harvested because the fruit did not ripen.